Environmental Groups Lash Out at Hochul Over New Energy Policy

 Hochul's decisions caused three climate-focused groups to endorse her primary opponent, Lt.
 Gov. Antonio Delgado.

 "She did not just approve a fossil fuel project.
-She made a moral choice," Lt.
-Gov. Antonio Delgado said in a statement.
+She made a moral choice," Delgado said in a statement.
 "New Yorkers deserve a governor who does not treat the climate crisis as a PR problem, but as a test of moral leadership."

-Food and Water Action, New York Communities for Change and Third Act's New York chapters endorsed Delgado following the pipeline announcement.
+Food & Water Action, New York Communities for Change, and Third Act's New York chapters endorsed Delgado following the pipeline announcement.

 Hochul has dismissed her critics, saying her "all-of-the-above" approach to energy is about governing in reality.